portalzine/cubicfusion-admin-enhancer/readme.txt

 5. Now go, explore and enjoy :)

 == Changelog ==

+= 0.2.5 - 09.11.2020 =
+Allow dashboard widgets with a Closure.
+Added Opis Closure which allows to serialize closures.
+This makes sure that dashboard widgets, like those from Rank Math work.

 = 0.2.3 - 07.11.2020 =
 Cleanup and reorganizing of the codebase